From common sight to critically endangered craft

 Community Installation

-Inspired by an archive photograph in which clusters of withy pots appear like barnacles, Withy Lore will work with withy pot makers to produce a large-scale installation.
-This will showcase different pot styles and represent the evolution of the pot.
-During the exhibition this will also provide opportunities for participants of all ages to contribute through simple weaving techniques.
+Inspired by an archive photograph in which clusters of withy pots appear like barnacles, Withy Lore worked with withy pot makers to produce a large-scale installation.
+This showcased different pot styles, and involved passing on skills to young people.
+The exhibition in Truro provided further opportunities for the installation to grow, with participants of all ages to contribute through simple weaving techniques.

 Engaging Younger Generations